lakshmankumar12/vimfiles/vim_notes.md

 :set hidden  # option enables the non-saving of files while switching (unnecessary swap files) echo &hidden # is a way to see the current setting.

+## markdown File handling

+Search: md

+* See table of content - gyt

 ## Colors in vim: